 Contrary to what people believe, the origin film of Green Lantern Hal Jordan is an amazing movie.
 It just isn’t this one.
 For that amazing film, watch the animated Green Lantern: First Flight.
 That’s a film which got it right and truly did justice to the long GL history.
 It also had a better script which made far more sense.
 If only they’d simply filmed that in live action.
 If they had, I wouldn’t be so annoyed at giving up the thirty bucks it cost me to see this film when it came out.

 However, is this film worse than Fant4stic?
 No. It’s bad, don’t get me wrong.
 Another massive blunder for yet another great franchise.
 However, Fant4stic was simply boring and that’s the one thing this film isn’t.
-With every wooden delivery of dialogue, stupidly over-the-top piece of CGI work and completely dumb scene it isn’t boring even if it’s laughably bad.
+With every wooden delivery of dialogue, stupidly over-the-top piece of CGI work and the completely dumb scene it isn’t boring even if it’s laughably bad.
 I’m not saying it’s good, just that it could have been worse.
 So much worse.